RedHatInsights/insights-data-schemas/docs/external-pipeline/ccx_data_pipeline.md

 rule is represented as a dictionary containing identifying information about the rule itself (actually __hit__ rules are stored in `reports` attribute).

-`Report` node is represented as a standard JSON dictionary with following four required attributes:
+`Report` node is represented as a standard JSON dictionary with following five required attributes:

 * `system`: additional information about the cluster
 * `reports`: list of rules that detect any problem on given cluster
-* `skips`: list of rules that have been skipped because not all required information was available on checked cluster
 * `pass`: list of rules that passes all conditions (i.e. rules without any problem/issue detected)
 * `info`: list of rules that return info messages only
 * `fingerprints`: ?

+Optionally, it can contain a `skips` attribute, which contains a list of rules that have been skipped because not all required information was available on checked cluster.

 ### Format of `system` attribute in `Report` node